Innayah-555/HighTemperatureDetector/README.md

 Vcc to 5V
 GND to ground
-Output to an analog input pin (e.g., A0)
+Output to an analog input pin
 LED and Resistor:

-The anode (long leg) of the LED to a digital output pin (e.g., D13 on Arduino
+The anode (long leg) of the LED to a digital output pin
-theme: jekyll-theme-minimal